Nikola-Ver/Video-recording/README.md

 ### How to use the program

-After starting the program, you can press the key combination "Shift + Win + C", select the zone (by holding down the left mouse button (if you unsuccessfully select the zone, then you need to repeat the "Shift + Win + C" key combination)) and start recording by pressing "F2", if you want to cancel the selected area press the "Esc" key.
-To stop recording, press "Esc" (to stop recording and close the selection area) or "F2" (to stop recording and save the selected area), then a notification will appear stating that recording is complete.
+After starting the program, you can press the key combination "Shift + Win + C", select the zone (by holding down the left mouse button (if you unsuccessfully select the zone, then you need to repeat the "Shift + Win + C" key combination)) and start recording by pressing "F2", if you want to cancel the selected area press the key combination "Win + Esc".
+To stop recording, press the key combination "Win + Esc" (to stop recording and close the selection area) or "F2" (to stop recording and save the selected area), then a notification will appear stating that recording is complete.
 The captured GIF is located in the program folder -> GIF.
 To close at all, you need to press the key combination "Shift + Win + V".

 <p align="center">
 <img src="report\img\selected_area.png">